alanhlwang/NCAA/README.md

-# NCAA March Madness Predictions
+# NCAA March Madness EDA and Predictions

 Collecting March Madness data to evaluate trends between what defines a winning versus a losing team and introduce a model aimed at predicting the championship every year.